-(i) Right of the right of to regain the to retain them stopping the stoppage possession till the full goods while in transit and price is paid they are in means transit, (ii) Right of stoppage in transit is exercised only when the following conditions are fulfilled The seller He must The The The have goods are right is must be buyer has unpaid. parted in transit. become subject to with the insolvent. provisions possession of the Act. of goods.
+(i) Right of the right of to regain the to retain them stopping the stoppage goods while possession till the full in transit and price is paid they are in means transit. (ii) Right of stoppage in transit is exercised only when the following conditions are fulfilled The seller He must The The The goods are right is must be have buyer has unpaid. parted in transit. become subject to provisions with the insolvent. possession of the Act. of goods.

-When does the transit come to an end?
-Buyer obtains delivery before the arrival of goods at destination Where the carrier or other bailee acknowledges to the buyer or his agent that he holds the goods as soon as the goods are loaded on the ship, unless the seller has reserved the right of disposal of the goods.
+When does the transit come to an end? of g very before ne arrival Where the carrier or other bailee acknowledges to the buyer or his agent that he holds the goods as soon as the goods are loaded on the ship, unless the seller has reserved the right of disposal of the goods.
 If the carrier wrongfully refuses to deliver the goods to the buyer.
-Where goods are delivered to the carrier hired by the buyer Where the part delivery of the goods has been made to the buyer, the transit will come to an end for the remaining goods which are yet in the course of transmission.
-Where the goods are delivered to a ship chartered by the buyer, the transit comes to an end.
+Where goods are delivered to the carrier hired by the buyer Where the part delivery of the goods has been made to the buyer, the transit will come to an end for the remaining goods which are yet in the course of transmission. the transit comes to an